Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Subfamily: Harpactirinae

 These are also African "baboon" spiders.
-Though smaller, they have unique habits and are still very defensive on the whole.
+Though smaller, they have unique habits and are still very defensive on the whole; species of Pterinochilus will rear up upon the slightest disturbance.
 Some members of this subfamily will often stridulate.
 Most are burrowers of dry scrubland habitat, but members of Pterinochilus sometimes show semi-arboreal tendencies.

 Genus